Watch Kalaripayattu

-Kalaripayattu is considered by some to be the mother of all martial arts.
-Legend traces the 3000-year-old art form to Sage Parasurama- the master of all martial art forms.
+Kalaripayattu?is an ancient martial art indigenous to Kerala, and is considered by some to be the mother of all martial arts.
 Historians believe the techniques originated in ancient South India between 200 BCE and 600 CE, and cresting in popularity between the 14th and 16th centuries.

 The art draws inspiration from the raw power and sinuous strength of the majestic animal forms – Lion, Tiger, Elephant, Wild Boar, Snake, and Crocodile.
 Kalaripayattu laid down the combat code of the Cholas, the Cheras and the Pandyas, dynasties that ruled South India’s golden era.
 Shrouded in mystery and secrecy, Kalaripayattu was taught by masters who supervised the activities of a hundred and eight ‘kalaris’ or training centres/arenas masters in total isolation, away from prying eyes.